10 Elements to Add Hygge to Your Ottawa Home

 Looking to satisfy your sweet tooth outside of the city?
 Some must-mention bakeries include; Grahame’s Bakery in Kemptville, Mightyfine Bakehouse in Arnprior, Perth Pie Co in Perth, Black Walnut Bakery in Cumberland, and Wilkies in Pembroke.

-I can’t forget about my good friend Olivia (@inspiringolivia).
+I can’t forget about my friend Olivia (@inspiringolivia).
 She takes custom orders for cupcakes and cakes, currently offering seasonal flavours like pumpkin spice and chai.

 Vintage touches and accents in a home vary person by person.
 No matter what your taste is regarding vintage finds, there are a number of local stores to hunt through.
 I personally love the activity of wandering antique shops, and the browsing itself feels like a very hygge event.